esc-chula/esc-discord-bot/README.md

 For further configuration, [`config-local.yml`](./config/config-local.yml) is provided.

-If webhook is in use, do port forwarding of port `8080` so that NocoDB can trigger the webhook.
+If webhook is in use, do port forwarding so that NocoDB can trigger the webhook.

 ### Run the Bot